 Where to Stay in Aomori City

 Because of the Aomori Nebuta Festival, it can be hard to get a hotel in Aomori City, and the prices of hotels drastically increase as well.
-Because of this I suggest booking a hotel at least 8 months in advance to ensure you have a place to stay.
+Because of this, I suggest booking a hotel at least 6-8 months in advance to ensure you have a place to stay.

 We looked for hotels in Aomori City a year in advance but noticed that many of the hotels weren’t available.
-At first I thought it was due to the fact that our event was a year away but when I checked again at 8 months every hotel was still unavailable.
-Then again at 6 months I noticed the same thing.
+At first, I thought it was because our event was a year away but when I checked again at 8 months every hotel was still unavailable.
+Then again at 6 months, I noticed the same thing.

 Well, no other Airbnb was available within a 3-hour radius of Aomori so we checked for hotels again.
 As luck would have it, ONE room was available in Aomori City and Airbnb footed the bill for us (THANK YOU AIRBNB!).

-Basically I tell you this story because you MIGHT have to be creative and less picky about where you stay.
-There were some nearby towns that had ryokan with rooms available but the only way to access them was by car which we didn’t book in advance and was going to cost us an arm and a leg as well.
+I tell you this story because you MIGHT have to be creative and less picky about where you stay.
+Some nearby towns had ryokan with rooms available but the only way to access them was by car which we didn’t book in advance and most were sold out or were inflated prices.

-Because of the fiasco we ended up staying at the Hotel Sunroute Aomori which was PERFECT for Aomori Nebuta Matsuri.
-It was close to the main festival area, decently close to Aomori Station, and had extremely comfortable rooms with breakfast available.
-But not just any breakfast, a really fancy breakfast that felt like you were dining at a nice restaurant.
-We really lucked out with our stay here and would consider staying here again when we revisit Aomori!
+Because of the fiasco, we ended up staying at the Hotel Sunroute Aomori which was terrific for Aomori Nebuta Matsuri.
+It was close to the main festival area, decently close to Aomori Station, and had extremely comfortable rooms with terrific breakfast available.
+We lucked out with our stay here and would consider staying here again when we revisit Aomori!